firstdraft/appdev-lessons/lessons/string.md

 [Click here for a REPL to try it.](https://repl.it/@raghubetina/downcase){target="_blank"}

-**BENP: maybe overkill on the REPLs here, can we combine all these string methods (below as well) into one?**

 #### swapcase {-}

 The swapcase method returns a copy of the `String` with all uppercase letters replaced with their lowercase counterparts, _and_ vice versa.